Baby of the House: Russia

-The youngest member of the 8th State Duma is Georgy Arapov from the New People party.

 Singapore

-The current youngest MP in Singapore's parliament is Nadia Ahmad Samdin, who was elected at age 30 in 2020.
-The youngest MP ever elected in Singapore is Lim Chin Siong, who was elected at the age of 22 in the 1955 election.
+The current youngest MP in the Singapore Parliament is Eileen Chong, who was appointed a Non-Constituency Member of Parliament in 2025 at the age of 33.
+The youngest MP ever elected in Singapore was Lim Chin Siong, who was elected in the 1955 general election at the age of 22.

 South Africa

-The current, since 2017, titleholder is Hlomela Bucwa of the Democratic Alliance.
+The current titleholder, since 2017, is Hlomela Bucwa of the Democratic Alliance.

+Spain

+Ada Santana Aguilera (born 1998) is the youngest member of the 15th Congress of Deputies.

 Sweden

-The current Baby of the House is Daniel Lönn.
-The youngest person ever to be elected MP to a Swedish parliament is Anton Abele who was only aged 18 when elected in September 2010.
+The current Baby of the House is Jonathan Svensson.
+The youngest person ever to be elected MP to a Swedish parliament is Anton Abele, who was only aged 18 when elected in September 2010.

-Current record holder for the world's youngest-ever elected MP is Anton Abele, who was at 18 years elected to the Swedish Parliament for his activism against street violence.
+Current record holder for the world's youngest-ever elected MP is Anton Abele, who at 18 years was elected to the Swedish Parliament for his activism against street violence.